Peace in Bethel Ministry

 Acknowledge your sinful state:

 Psalm 66:18 reads: “If I regard iniquity in my heart, The Lord will not hear.”
-When you pray to God and expect an answer, your conscience must be clean (Hebrews 10:22, James 5:16, and Psalm 66:18).
+When you pray to God and expect an answer, your conscience must be clean to nurture your Christian faith (Hebrews 10:22, James 5:16, and Psalm 66:18).
 Prophet Isaiah declared that it was our iniquities that have separated us from our God; our sins have hidden His Face from us, so that He will not hear.
-Therefore, before you go to God in prayer, you must repent of your sins to foster your spiritual growth in faith.
+Therefore, before you go to God in prayer, you must repent of your sins to foster your spiritual growth in faith, guided by the Holy Spirit.

 “Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent.”
 (Acts 17:30)